vuquangtrong/mkdocs-material-blog/docs/blog/other-stuff/print-to-pdf/index.md

 ## 4. Print to PDF plugin

+!!! warning "This feature is disabled by default !!!"

 The [MkDocs PDF with JS Plugin][pdfjs][^o] exports documentation in PDF format with rendered JavaScript content.
 This is very useful if documents have mermaid diagrams.
 A download button will be added to the top of the page, and it is hidden in the PDF files.

 [pdfjs]: https://github.com/vuquangtrong/mkdocs-pdf-with-js-plugin